Strangemother/django-trim/docs/forms/quickforms.md

 # Quick Forms

-> Implement a prepared form on any page using the existing view and URLS. [read more in templatetags/quickforms](./templates/tags/quickforms.md)

-_Quick forms_ utilise the your existing django FormView to present a form on a chosen page.
-The `{% quickform app:viewname %}` tag uses the _form_ from the target view, and upon submission, the result is posted to the view.

-This allows you to create a standard form-view (with your business logic) and use it _anywhere_ without the integration issues complex form integration.

-_Quick Forms_ offers a seamless approach to embedding prepared forms on any page by leveraging existing views and URLs.
-For more in-depth information, see the [templatetags/quickforms documentation](./templates/tags/quickforms.md).
+> _Quick Forms_ offers a seamless approach to embedding prepared forms on any page by leveraging existing views and URLs.
+For more in-depth information, see the [templatetags/quickforms documentation](../templates/tags/quickforms.md).

-_Quick forms_ smartly utilize your existing Django FormView to display a form on any chosen page.
-The `{% quickform app:viewname %} ` tag **retrieves and uses the form from the specified view**.
+_Quick forms_ utilizes your existing Django FormViews to display a form on any chosen page.
+The `{% quickform app:viewname %}` tag retrieves and uses the form from the specified view.
 When the form is submitted, the data is posted directly to that view.

+1. Build a standard `FormView`. e.g: view `contact:contact-us-form`
+2. Use the form on another page. e.g `{% quickform.form "contact:contact-us-form" %}`

 > This feature enables you to construct a standard form-view incorporating your business logic and deploy it anywhere in your application, bypassing the usual complexities associated with integrating forms in multiple places.

 Quick Forms provide two distinct methods for ease of use:

-+ The standard method, which returns the actual Form instance.
++ The standard method `{% quickform %}`, which returns the actual Form instance.
-+ The instant form method, which generates a complete HTML form ready for use.
++ The instant form method `{% quickform.form %}`, which generates a complete HTML form ready for use.

-Below is an example of how to use Quick Forms in your templates:
+Below is an example of how to use quick-forms in your templates:

 ```jinja
 {% load quickforms %}